Anushka161/Movie-recommender-system/README.md

 # Movie-recommender-system
 A content based movie recommender system using cosine similarity.
-It recommends upto 5 movies based on users initial movie choice.
+It recommends upto 5 movies based on viewers choice.